Community organizers share struggles and successes in reducing gas-powered leafblower noise

 David Sykes (26:45):

-“You’re 98.6 and therefore your healthy, go away.”
+“You’re 98.6 and therefore you’re healthy, go away.”
 It doesn’t tell you everything you need to know.
 There are other metrics available.
-They’ve mostly developed in Europe, by the way, not here in the U S and there’s still strong resistance to bringing those other metrics to bear on the problem.
+They’ve mostly developed in Europe, by the way, not here in the U.S. And there’s still strong resistance to bringing those other metrics to bear on the problem.
 However, one of the successes here is that in the passage of the FAA Reauthorization Act, which happened in 2018, they actually included a clause that was there at the insistence of a national caucus of 50 Congresspeople.
 They included a clause that basically said the FAA is required to start looking at all so-called alternative metrics.
 Those metrics exist.
-The FAA national transportation system research center, which is based here at MIT, has been handed in order to begin working on this.
-But it’s not like they don’t know there are other metrics, but when you confront an industry about noise, they always come back with the defense that, well, our level is 65, whatever, they pick a number and they use that in their defense.
+The FAA National Transportation System Research Center, which is based here at MIT, has been handed in order to begin working on this.
+But it’s not like they don’t know there are other metrics, but when you confront an industry about noise, they always come back with the defense that, “well, our level is 65,” whatever, they pick a number and they use that in their defense.

 David Sykes (27:45):